linode/docs/docs/products/tools/marketplace/guides/liveswitch/index.md

 - '[LiveSwitch](https://www.liveswitch.io/)'
 ---

 [LiveSwitch Server](https://www.liveswitch.io/products/liveswitch-server) is a self-hosted enterprise video streaming service.
-It provides high quality and reliable audio and video streaming and is backed by the top experts in the industry.
+It provides high quality and reliable streaming for both audio and video media.

 {{< note >}}
 Using LiveSwitch Server may require a paid license.
-To obtain a license, contact [LiveSwitch directly](https://www.liveswitch.io/get-started).
+To obtain a license, [contact LiveSwitch](https://www.liveswitch.io/get-started).
 Licenses are not available directly through Linode.
 {{</ note >}}

 ## Deploying a Marketplace App